-ECTS Credits

-3

-Hours per week
+ECTS Credits Hours per week 7 Term Instruction language 4 Winter term de

-Winter term

-Instruction language

-de

 The assessment consists of a written exam (60 minutes) (following §4(2), 1 of the examination regulation).

 The aim of this course is to prepare students for two certain marketing perspectives.
 The service marketing is concentrated on the particularities coming up when a company sells services instead of products.
 Subjects in this section are for example: